Effects of the Covid-19 Pandemic on Different Sectors in Turkey

 Consumers showed increasing interest in internet TV platforms such as Netflix and BluTV in March.
 It is expected that the rise in this category, which managed to retain the increasing demand with new content and attractive campaigns, will continue in the coming weeks.

-Baby and Children Products
+Baby and Children's Products

 Games